cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 of type Element or Scalar is deserialized using DeserializeElement and DeserializeScalar, respectively, as these functions perform the necessary input validation steps.

-FROST assumes reliable message delivery between the Coordinator and signer participants in order for the protocol to complete.
-An attacker masquerading as another participant will result only in an invalid signature; see {{sec-considerations}}.
-However, in order to identify any participant which has misbehaved (resulting in the protocol aborting) to take actions such as excluding them from future signing operations, we assume that the network channel is additionally authenticated; confidentiality is not required.
+FROST assumes reliable message delivery between the Coordinator and signers in order for the protocol to complete.
+An attacker masquerading as another signer will result only in an invalid signature; see {{sec-considerations}}.
+However, in order to identify any signer which has misbehaved (resulting in the protocol aborting) to take actions such as excluding them from future signing operations, we assume that the network channel is additionally authenticated; confidentiality is not required.